 • Support their assigned unit up to 7 days per week for a minimum of 8 hours per day which can be extended to 12 hours or longer depending on mission requirements.

-• Read, write, and speak in clear and concise grammar and pronunciation the required in Mandarin, Cantonese and English at a minimum of 3 on the ILR scale.
+• Speak, Read, and Write in clear and concise grammar and pronunciation in Russian, Ukrainian, and English

 • Have the ability to conduct consecutive, accurate translation and interpretation of on-going conversations and/or activities.